 Learn How to Keep Score

-Only the serving team or player can score points.
+Only the serving team or player can score points in pickleball.
 Games are played to 11 points, and you must win by two.
 It is the server’s responsibility to call out the score before starting each point.
 You can play either singles or doubles in pickleball, but note that doubles scoring varies ever so slightly from singles scoring.
 In singles scoring, the server only has to say their own score and their opponent’s score before starting the point (in that order), but in doubles the server says their team’s score, the opposing team’s score, and either a one or a two.

 Most matches are played best two out of three games.
-Some tournaments make the games winnable at 15 or 21 points, depending on the level of play.
+Some pickleball tournaments make the games winnable at 15 or 21 points, depending on the level of play.